Review of the Album Called Sumerian Daemons by Greek Atmospheric Death Metal Band Septicflesh

 "When All Is None"

-The Evolution of the Band Septicflesh
+About the Evolution of the Band Septicflesh

 “When All Is None” is an example of the growing evolution of the band Septicflesh as it is a mishmash of Lacuna Coil meets Rotting Christ as the guitar riffs show this.
 “Red Code Cult” has this sort of repeated choir style singing and then from what seems like out of nowhere, the band surprises you with thundering beats as the vocal growl starts this song off.
 “Magic Loves Infinity” has a sort of Paradise Lost influence to it along with some interesting acoustic driven riff that takes over along with the vocals.
 Stylistically this song resembles what we would hear on the album One Second.
 Even though it was mentioned that Revolution DNA may be this band's best album, hearing Sumerian Daemons gives me second thoughts because these guys seem to be getting better with each album which is a huge advantage for any band.